Childress, Demon Deacons stun No. 7 Duke 113-101 in 2OT

 Duke: It’s a costly loss for the Blue Devils, who fell a game behind league-leading and sixth-ranked Florida State in the ACC standings with three games to play.

-“We didn’t make the right plays really at the end,” said Jones, “and we let them back into it.”

 Wake Forest: The Demon Deacons had lost four of five coming in, sitting a game ahead of last-place North Carolina in the ACC.
-Now they have their first wins against both Duke and UNC under their sixth-year coach, both coming in the past month, with Krzyzewski saying Wake Forest was “the team that was deserving of winning.”
+Now they have a huge win, ending an 11-game skid against the Blue Devils.

 UP NEXT